usetoolieproject/coachly/STRIPE_COMPLETE_SETUP.md

 # Complete Stripe Setup Guide - Step by Step

+## ⚠️ IMPORTANT: PRODUCTION/LIVE MODE SETUP

+**This guide sets up Stripe in LIVE/PRODUCTION mode - NOT test mode.**

+- ✅ All payments will be REAL
+- ✅ All transactions will charge REAL money
+- ✅ All API keys will be LIVE keys (sk_live_...)
+- ✅ Your platform will accept real customer payments immediately after setup

+**If you want to test first**: You can set up in test mode (use sk_test_... keys), test everything, then switch to live mode later.
+However, this guide assumes you're going straight to production.

+---

 ## Your Pricing Structure
 - **Basic Plan**: $49/month
 - **Pro Plan**: $89/month